• Skip to primary navigation

 Global Power and Propulsion Society is an organization fulfilling its mission to create an environment that facilitates in-depth interaction amongst various stakeholders from business, science and technology, and policy sectors, focusing on transforming our societal infrastructure.
 Exploring key global drivers in business, technology and politics, we are continuously assessing future opportunities and risks.
 Our events, being reactive to the world’s changes around us, facilitate exchanging ideas by thought leaders while expanding participants’ network.

 As a truly global organization, GPPS has equal participation from different regions, such as Europe, North America and Asia.
-By fostering a balance between various stakeholders, GPPS supports different types of events including executive forums; academic technical congresses supported by the GPPS open-access journal; and other regional activities.
+By fostering a balance between various stakeholders, GPPS supports different types of events including our upcoming GPPS Forums25; GPPS Turbomachinery Seminar; and GPPS Technical Conference.

 GPPS Web Site